Wet into Wet

 Checklist before wetting

-- Mix all colours on the palette before wetting — once the paper is wet, you have no time to mix
+- Mix all colours on the palette before wetting — once the paper is wet, you may not have time to mix

 - Have all brushes, paper towels, and tools within reach